Darkhaxxor005/Kaliconfiga/README.md

                   subjs
                   Gau

-This packages will autometicly install from a bash script from 0install.[Optional]
+This packages will autometicly install from a bash script named 0install.[Optional]

 Why 0install ??